 This creamy sweet potato soup recipe is a hearty, easy main dish perfect for chilly weather.
 Made with sweet potatoes and warming spices, this delicious vegetarian recipe is comforting and irresistible.

 Perfect Fall Comfort Soup

 I just love this time of year because I enjoy cooking and eating a warm bowl of soup.
-As soon as the weather gets cooler, this recipe is one of the first on my list, along with hearty vegetable soup, minestrone and creamy tomato basil soup.
+As soon as the weather gets cooler, this recipe is one of the first on my list, along with vegetable beef soup, minestrone and creamy tomato basil soup.

 Why This Recipe Works

 - Quick and easy: Wholesome ingredients come together in one pot in 45 minutes!
 Simple saute, simmer, and blend into a velvety soup.

 - Warm spices: Cinnamon and nutmeg are balanced with savory onion and garlic to transform ordinary soup into a memorable rave worthy meal.

 - Rich and creamy: This fall soup is made with both heavy cream and milk for the creamiest texture!

 - Holiday worthy: Serve as a warm appetizer on Thanksgiving or Christmas or make it for a weeknight meal.
 It’s incredible either way!